 10. Look and learn

 Think about hiring a guide (ask at your hotel, not on the street) to explore the temples as they aren’t clearly marked inside or out.
-They will be able to share the fascinating history and culture of the temples, which can’t be acquired simply by watching Tomb Raider, and add more significance to your family’s explorations.
+The kids will love learning about the fascinating history and culture of the temples, which can’t be acquired simply by watching Tomb Raider, and it will add more significance to your family’s explorations.

 11. Early bird catches the view